In the Philippines, it’s really unfortunate that financial education is not built into our school system.

 4. Mutual funds

 A mutual fund is a pool of money that is invested in company shares or bonds (debts that pay interest) with the goal of maximizing returns for its investors.
-It is managed by a fund manager who buys and sells shares and/or bonds, freeing investors from all the hassle.

 As of April 2019, the average returns I’ve seen among equities funds (funds that are into stocks) is 5.34%.
 If you want to earn your first million after 10 years, you can save at least P6,423.98 monthly.

 Don’t get fooled with the name.
-A UITF or unit-investment linked fund is like a mutual fund.
+A UITF or unit-investment trust fund is like a mutual fund.
 There are many differences between the two, but the key difference is that UITF is managed by a bank while a mutual fund is managed by an investment company.

 Like a mutual fund, a UITF has a fund manager that oversees the day-to-day trading, allowing investors to earn passive income.
 You can start with P5,000.
 There might be fees when you withdraw within a certain amount of time.

 For UITF equities fund, the average rate of return is 6.25%.
 By saving at least P6,110.70, you can be a millionaire at the end of 10 years.